CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

       cd C:\Windows\Microsoft.NET\Framework64\v4.0.30319
       ngen.exe executeQueuedItems

-You can also install Xen PV drivers if you're experiencing performance issues (https://docs.xenserver.com/en-us/xenserver/8/vms/windows/vm-tools.html).
+You can also install `Xen PV drivers <https://docs.xenserver.com/en-us/xenserver/8/vms/windows/vm-tools.html>`_ if you're experiencing performance issues.
 However, keep in mind that making such modifications can alter your environment, making it different from a typical user's setup.
 This could potentially be exploited by malware as an indicator for sandbox detection.